Azure/azure-powershell/src/RedisEnterpriseCache/docs/Get-AzRedisEnterpriseCache.md

 ```

+This command gets information about every Redis Enterprise cache in the specified resource group.

 ## PARAMETERS

 ### -ClusterName
-The name of the RedisEnterprise cluster.
+The name of the Redis Enterprise cluster.

 ```yaml
 Type: System.String